ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 [Ballerina by Example](/learn/by-example/) teaches you the Ballerina language incrementally with commented examples that cover every nuance of the syntax.

-### Tools and IDEs

-The [Tools and IDEs](/learn/tools-ides/) section introduces the language servers, editors, IDEs, and graphical visualization tools that are supported by Ballerina.

 ### How to Structure Ballerina Code

 [How to Structure Ballerina Code](/learn/how-to-structure-ballerina-code/) demonstrates the development of a Ballerina project and shows how to use Ballerina to fetch, build, create, version, search, and install Ballerina modules with repositories that are local and remote.